We have built a team of managing partners whose complimentary strengths cover the core set of disciplines in the field of digital brand advertising.

 James was awarded a sponsorship from the Arts Council of England to set up a recording studio and performing arts project.
 This led to a career as a studio engineer, producing dozens of releases featuring on compilation albums for the likes of Ministry of Sound (London) Moonshine Music (Los Angeles), composing for Hasbro’s Pokémon launch campaign and performing at iconic venues such as Brixton Academy.

 During this time James developed a keen interest in multimedia, quickly establishing himself as a specialist producing event presentations for BT Retail, Defra (Department for Environment Food & Rural Affairs), The Police Federation of England & Wales, Operation Trident and the DTI (Department of Trade and Industry).

 He was offered the opportunity to design cutting edge retail technology using interactive projections that allowed customers to search for property through the windows of estate agents.

 James was the architect behind a multi-lingual ecommerce platform for Japanese sportswear giant Mizuno Sports, and his work in the professional services sector has seen him lead digital strategies for global Recruitment heavyweights such as Adecco, Capita, First Point Group, and Fircroft.

-This work led him to be awarded for recruitment website of the year several times as well as several aWWWards nominations.
-He has also given talks on UX design at Shoreditch House London and was invited to judge awards including UK Recruiter blogger of the year.
+This work led him to be awarded industry accolades for website of the year several times as well as several aWWWards nominations.
+He has also given talks on UX design and has judged content marketing awards.